Central California SPCA Volunteer

 The PHOTOGRAPHY Team

 Wow, has this team grown already!
 This is so vital because getting the animals up on as many sites as possible expands their adoption chances many fold!
 We always need more pictures of the animals to put on our website and PetTango pages.
-To those of you who are doing this already, thank you for helping to send so many more to their permanent homes.
+To those of you who are doing this already, thank you for helping to send so much more to their permanent homes.
 For those interested, we need the help.

 The EVENT Team